The Changes In Creative Work & Entrepreneurship

 1. Raw Materials

-2. If you create physical stuff – whether it be handspun yarn, music, or art – you still need raw materials.
+If you create physical stuff - whether it be handspun yarn, music, or art - you still need raw materials.
 The conditions are such, though, that most of the raw materials are fairly cheap.

 If you create ideas and digital products – yes, ideas count as creations – then your raw materials are … your ability to come up with great ideas.
 This is why learning to leverage your creativity is so important.

-3. The Means to Production
+2. The Means to Production

-4. This category is still split into tools and skills.
-It so happens, though, that for most creative people, the tools – computers, software, Internet connection – are readily available and a near ubiquitous part of modern life.
-For creative people that make physical stuff, this is still more challenging, but usually, tools aren’t the limiting fact – for all types of creative people, skills are the limiting factor.
+This category is still split into tools and skills.
+It so happens, though, that for most creative people, the tools - computers, software, Internet connection - are readily available and a near ubiquitous part of modern life.
+For creative people who make physical stuff, this is still more challenging, but usually, tools aren’t the limiting fact - for all types of creative people, skills are the limiting factor.

 I’m going to lump skills and the traits listed under the E-Factor as human capital; I’m lumping skills and traits together because it takes both to be successful.
 Many people are very, very skilled, but don’t have the traits required to be successful creative entrepreneurs; likewise, there are many people who have the traits, but lack the creative skills to be successful.
-Ironically, it’s human capital that is becoming evermore rare, yet this is not surprising when you think about what traits and skills industrial capitalism selects for.
+Ironically, it’s human capital that is becoming ever more rare, yet this is not surprising when you think about what traits and skills industrial capitalism selects for.

-5. A Production Location
+3. A Production Location

-Creatives who create ideas have a distinct advantage here, in that their production location is right in their lap – literally.
+Creatives who create ideas have a distinct advantage here, in that their production location is right in their laps - literally.
 Laptop computers are now powerful and sophisticated enough that almost anyone can do their creative work on a laptop.
 Your production location can be where you live.

-7. The Means to Market
+4. The Means to Market

-Most of us take this for granted nowadays, but it really is hard to overstate the significance of having direct access to a market of roughly 4 billion people (and growing everyday) from the comfort of your own home.
+Most of us take this for granted nowadays, but it really is hard to overstate the significance of having direct access to a market of roughly 4 billion people (and growing every day) from the comfort of your own home.
 No longer do you have to pay for radio, television, or magazine space to show your wares to the world.

 Notice what has come back full circle here: the creative’s task is once again to create and sell their products to the people who want those products.
 The new barrier to entry to creative entrepreneurialism is not the land, capital, and labor factors that were once present, but is instead human capital.